leosky01/ATP-Prediction-Model/README.md

 ## Important Notes

 - The current training uses a **random train/test split**.
-Real-world accuracy with proper time-based validation is lower (~67-68%).
-- Betting odds are highly efficient — ML predictions alone are **not sufficient for profitable betting**.
+- Betting odds are highly efficient.
 - Model artifacts in `models/` are git-ignored and must be regenerated via training.

 ## Requirements